Mincka/DMArchiver/README.md

 ## Installation & Quick start

 By running the tool without any argument, you will be only prompted for your username and your password.
-The script will retrieve all the messages, from all the conversations (actually, the 50 latest because of a [bug](https://github.com/Mincka/DMArchiver/issues/8)), without the images or the GIFs.
+The script will retrieve all the messages, from all the conversations without the images or the GIFs.

 ### Windows